bpetrikovics/teamspeak3-music-control/README.md

 it due to others being interested.

 The interface itself is written in Perl using the Mojolicious framework running on Linux.
-You could probably use almost any distribution, I made it for and tested on Debian 8.
+You could probably use almost any distribution, I made it for and tested on Debian 8 and 9.
 Should work perfectly in virtual machines as well, so you can also run this on your Windows desktop in Virtualbox to have your bot in a nice and contained environment.

 The idea and the original setup came from these howtos: